ausdebating/constitution/constitution.rst

    #.
 The secretary may construe "primary institution and debating group", within any policies set by the committee, as they see fit.
    #.
 Generally, the "primary institution" shall be the institution at which the member last studied to attain a tertiary degree.
    #.
-Generally, the "primary debating group" shall the the debating group at which the member primarily participates
+Generally, the "primary debating group" shall be the debating group at which the member primarily participates

 #.
 The register of members must be kept in New South Wales:

    #. at the main premises of the association, or
    #. if the association has no premises, at the association’s official address.

 #.
 The register of members must be open for inspection, free of charge, by any member of the association at any reasonable hour.
 #.
 A member of the association may obtain a copy of any part of the register on payment of a fee of not more than $1 for each page copied.
 #.
 If a member requests that any information contained on the register about the member (other than the member’s name) not be available for inspection, that information must not be made available for inspection.
 #.
 A member must not use information about a person obtained from the register to contact or send material to the person, other than for:

    #. the purposes of sending the person a newsletter; a notice in respect of a meeting or other event relating to the association; or other communications relating to the association, or
    #. any other purpose necessary to comply with a requirement of the Act or the Regulation.

 #.
 If the register of members is kept in electronic form:

    #. it must be convertible into hard copy, and